insin/react-heatpack/README.md

 npm install -g react-heatpack
 ```

-Call `heatpack` with the path to a module which either runs `React.render(...)` or exports a React component:
+Call `heatpack` with the path to a module which either runs `React.render(...)` or exports a single React component:

 ```
 $ heatpack src/index.js